J4X-98/Writeups/Websites/DamnVulnerableDeFi/05_TheRewarder/writeup.md

 }
 ```

-In the tescase we just have to wait for 5 days using:
+In this testcase we just have to wait for 5 days using this function:

 ```js
 await ethers.provider.send("evm_increaseTime", [5 * 24 * 60 * 60]);